getdave/responsive-navigation-block/readme.md

 -   Running `npm start` will start the `@wordpress/scripts` package in watch mode ready to compile the JavaScript on modification.
 -   PHP files can be edited in the usual manner.

+### Releasing

+Releasing the Plugin is the prerogative of the Plugin owner (@get_dave).
+The process is as follows:

+-   Commit all changes to `trunk` branch.
+-   TBC

 ## Changelog

 ### 1.0.1